google/s2geometry/doc/intro.md

   // Return the complement of the interior of the cap.
 A cap and its
   // complement have the same boundary but do not share any interior points.
-  // The complement operator is not a bijection because the complement of a
-  // singleton cap (containing a single point) is the same as the complement
-  // of an empty cap.
   S2Cap Complement() const;

   // Return true if and only if this cap contains the given other cap